AARP Life Insurance Review 2025: Is It Worth It for Seniors

 Final Grades

-• AARP Term Life: D — Limited duration, rising premiums
+• AARP Term Life: C- — Limited duration 80th birthday expiration, rising and non guaranteed premiums

-• AARP Whole Life: C+ — Stable but overpriced
+• AARP Whole Life: B — Stable but underwriting qualifications make it challenging for many seniors

-• AARP Guaranteed Acceptance: C — Last-resort option, expensive for what you get
+• AARP Guaranteed Acceptance: C — Last-resort option, expensive for what you get, better options available

 Final Thoughts: Don’t Mistake Familiarity for Value